 Daunte Wright Should Never Have Been Stopped

-The story of 20-year-old Daunte Wright, shot and killed by Brooklyn Center, Minnesota police after being pulled over for minor traffic violations on Sunday, is heartbreakingly familiar.
-It is so familiar, in fact, that protests are happening just 10 miles from the courtroom where Derek Chauvin is on trial for the death of George Floyd.
-Police interactions with citizens shouldn’t end in death, and yet hundreds die at the hands of police every year.
+On Sunday, 20-year-old Daunte Wright was shot and killed by a police officer in Brooklyn Center, Minnesota after being pulled over for traffic violations.
+The violations?
+He had expired tags on his license and air fresheners hanging from the rearview mirror of his car.
+This story is heartbreakingly familiar.
+Just a year ago the country erupted in protest over the death of George Floyd after police arrested him for allegedly using a counterfeit $20 bill at a convenience store.
+Police interactions with citizens shouldn’t end in death, and yet hundreds are dying at the hands of police every year.
 In order to protect and serve Black Americans, we need immediate solutions.